Farhinsyd/Portfolio/README.md

 - Research Data points using Point Cloud Integration

 ## **Data Analysis and Visualization**
-1. Video Game Sales Analysis using MY SQL- [Code](https://github.com/Farhinsyd/Data_Analysis) Analyzed top Sales of 2016 and average of before and after 2006 sales.
+**1. Video Game Sales Analysis using MY SQL- [Code](https://github.com/Farhinsyd/Data_Analysis)** Analyzed top Sales of 2016 and average of before and after 2006 sales.
 Also this project help business to work on predictable number of sales based on the analysis.

 ![Analysis](https://github.com/Farhinsyd/Portfolio/blob/main/Gamesalesoutput.png)

-2. Dashboard Analysis of CO2 Emissions by Different Vehicles- [Code](https://github.com/Farhinsyd/Data_Analysis) This project was a part of my studies in Data Analytics.
-This project will help pollution department to make a right decision to cut off CO2 produced by different kinds of vehicles
+**2. Dashboard Analysis of CO2 Emissions by Different Vehicles- [Code](https://github.com/Farhinsyd/Data_Analysis)** This project was a part of my studies in Data Analytics.
+This project will help pollution department to make a right decision to cut off CO2 produced by different kinds of vehicles.
 ![Dashboard](https://github.com/Farhinsyd/Portfolio/blob/main/CO2emissiondashboard.png)

+**3. Cancer Analysis using Statisctical and Machine learning Modeling- [Code](https://github.com/Farhinsyd/Data_Analysis)** This project helps to analyse cancer detection based on the main features in dataset.
+It would be important analysis for health department or individuals to take precautions and getting right direction if cancer is detected.

+**Logical Regression**
+This Model is 98% accurate to detect the true positive values from dataset.
+The recall is above 90% range which indicates a good learning curve.
+AUC (Area Under Curve) = 0.98 ~ (almost 1) which is very close to ideal.
+**Discriminant Analysis**
+This Model is 97% accurate to detect the true positive values from dataset.
+According to EDA utilizing Pandas Profile Report, the class was unbalanced, and balancing the data sample using SMOTE was required before modelling LDA.
+AUC (Area Under Curve) = 0.97 ~ (approx. 1)

+**4. COVID -19 effects on GDP and Employement**
+This is my capstone project in Data Analytics course.
+This project will help government bodies or private sectors to make employement opportunities in order to balance an economy.
+!!Coming Soon!!
 ---

 ## **Professional Contribution**